Informix: Positioning

-IBM has expanded the variety of database products it offers, such as Netezza, a data warehouse appliance, and Cloudant, a NoSQL database.
-IBM has described its approach to the market as providing "workload optimized systems."
 Informix is generally considered to be optimized for environments with very low or no database administration, including use as an embedded database.
 It has a long track record of supporting very high transaction rates and providing uptime characteristics needed for mission critical applications such as manufacturing lines and reservation systems.
 Informix has been widely deployed in the retail sector, where the low administration overhead makes it useful for in-store deployments.

 With the ability to deeply embed Informix in gateways and routers, timeseries support, small footprint, and low administration requirements, Informix is also targeted at Internet-of-Things solutions, where many of the data-handling requirements can be handled with gateways that embed Informix and connect sensors and devices to the internet.

-In April 2017 IBM announced that they were outsourcing development of Informix to Indian IT specialists HCL, and that a number of IBM employees working on Informix would also move to HCL.
-As part of this arrangement IBM will continue to market and sell Informix to their customers.

 Other products

-In addition to the products based on the version 14.1 engine the IBM Informix family also includes a number of legacy database products which are still supported in market.
-These include Informix OnLine, Informix Standard Edition (SE) and Informix C-ISAM.
+In addition to the products based on the version 15.0 engine the Informix family also includes a number of legacy database products which are still supported in market.
+These include Informix OnLine, Informix Standard Edition (SE), and Informix C-ISAM.
 These products are simpler and smaller footprint database engines that are also frequently embedded in third party applications.
 Collectively these products are often referred to as the "Informix Classics".